Russia's reliance on China rises amid Ukraine sanctions

 The potential losses for China’s exporters if it crosses Western governments are immense.

-The United State bought 15% of Chinese exports last year, even after tariff hikes in a feud with Beijing over technology and security.
+The United States bought 15% of Chinese exports last year, even after tariff hikes in a feud with Beijing over technology and security.
 The 27-nation European Union bought almost 13%.

 And Russia?
 It accounted for 1.3%.
 Less than Thailand.